crystalfiction/pathViz/README.md

 Enter the path to your Dwarf Fortress game directory, then follow the `gui` instructions.

+To end the session, from the `Powershell` window press `ctrl-c` (press twice to double check the process was aborted).

 ## CLI

 Locate the `pathViz/.env` file, insert the path to your Dwarf Fortress game directory to `DF_PATH`, and observe its other variables